 But I think the team has missed a trick with this implementation of the Stellaris FTL rework.
 That said, perhaps it will make more sense with changes yet-to-be-announced.

 What about you?
 Strong opinions about the announcement?
-Leave a comment below and subscribe if you want to hear more about Stellaris updates in the future.
+Tweet at me and subscribe if you want to hear more about Stellaris updates in the future.
 Also consider checking out more Stellaris posts on Odin Gaming!